-We really value our NFA Fostering Family carers and the children they care for, and we believe it’s really important for them to have a good quality of life.
+We really value our NFA Fostering Family carers and the children they care for, so we believe it’s really important for them to have a good quality of life.
 As a carer with NFA Fostering Family, you will receive a typical income of £22,000 a year, most of which is tax free.

 It’s intended to cover all the needs of each foster child including food, clothing, travel, activities, savings and so on.
 We provide clear guidance on how you can best spend the money so that the child has a healthy, happy and balanced life.

 For tax purposes, foster carers are regarded as self-employed.
 You can find out more about being a self employed foster carer from HM Revenue & Customs.

 All foster carers must register as self-employed and pay National Insurance contributions.
 Find out more by contacting the newly self-employed helpline.